 It doesn’t matter how old your children are, read to them!
 My avid readers still love being read too, and I enjoy how it turns a book into an adventure for the whole family.
 It also builds listening skills and imagination.
 We are currently reading A Single Shard in the evening and everyone is enjoying it.

-And of course, don’t forget to sign up for all of the amazing summer reading programs at your local library, books stores, and participation restaurants.
-In the past we have done: Barnes and Noble, Pizza Hut’s Read It! and our local libraries summer reading challenge.
+And of course, don’t forget to sign up for all of the amazing summers reading programs at your local library, books stores, and participation restaurants.
+In the past we have done: Barnes and Noble, Pizza Hut’s Read It! and our local libraries summer reading the challenge.

 Invest in Reading Buddy